-- 2 Harlequin Squash , cut in half lengthways
+- 2 Harlequin Squash (630g each) cut in half lengthways, seeds scooped out

 - 2 tbs olive oil

-- Half a red onion , (80g) finely chopped
+- half a red onion (90g) peeled then finely chopped

-- 100 g wild mushrooms , or chestnut mushrooms, cleaned and chopped
+- 100 g chestnut mushrooms wiped cleaned then roughly chopped

 - 60 g feta

 - While the squash is roasting make the filling.
-Cook the rice according to the packet instructions, I have added a level teaspoon of vegetable boulion to the rice when cooking for extra flavour, but you can leave it out if you wish.
+Cook the rice according to the packet instructions, I add a level teaspoon of vegetable bouillon to the rice when cooking for extra flavour, but you can leave it out if you wish.

 - While the rice is cooking, heat 1 tablespoon of olive oil in a frying pan, add the onion and cook until soft, about 10 minutes.
-Then add the mushrooms, garlic and thyme, cook for 5 minutes.
+Then add the mushrooms, garlic, 1/4 tsp of salt and pepper and the herbs, cook for 5 minutes.
 Set aside until the rice is cooked.

-- Once the rice is cooked add it to a large mixing bowl along with the onion & mushroom mixture, add in the walnuts and mix well.
+- Once the rice is cooked add it to a large mixing bowl along with the onion & mushroom mixture, the chopped walnuts, cranberries, half a tsp each of salt and black pepper and mix well.

-- Spoon the filling mixture into the squash, pat it down with the back of the spoon and then add some more, it's ok for the filling to heaped on here.
+- Spoon the filling mixture into the squash, pat it down with the back of the spoon and then add some more, it's ok for the filling to be heaped here.

-- Crumble the feta over the mixture and bake in the oven for 10 minutes.
-Sprinkle the pumpkin seeds over the squash and serve immediately.
+- Crumble the feta over the mixture and bake in the oven for 10 - 15 minutes.
+Once cooked sprinkle the pumpkin seeds over the squash and serve immediately.

 - Squash - I use Harlequin squash for this recipe but acorn squash or a short butternut squash will work too.